adelylria/GoFinder/README.md

 * ## **Supported platforms:**

-    - Windows is partialy supported (extraction of icons from executables and shortcuts, global hotkey, tray integration).
+    - Windows is **partially** supported (extraction of icons from executables and shortcuts, global hotkey, tray integration).

     - Linux implements discovery via `.desktop` files and returns `Application` objects but lacks some integrations (tray behavior and advanced icon extraction).